 In this case, we will have to go to the system files at the root Trash folders and we delete them manually.

-The macOS operating system uses two different roots for the Trash folder.
-One root is located on the local hard drive, and the other is in iCloud Drive and is intended for files deleted from iCloud.
+Operating System macOS uses two different roots for the Trash folder.
+One root is located on the local hard drive and the other is in iCloud Drive and is intended for files deleted from iCloud.
 The two are synchronized in Trash.

 The solution to the problem is to manually delete the files from the two Trash roots.

 1. Go to “Finder” → “Go” → “Go to Folder…” and choose path:

 2. The location we get to is the root of the basket and the local garbage.
 From the hard drive.
 We manually delete all the contents of this folder.

 3. Go to the root of the Trash folder in iCloud Drive: